davidiw/os-website/lab/lab4.md

 > You might find it interesting to read `user/primes.c`
 > to see all the forking and IPC going on behind the scenes.

+> <span class="label-warning">**Challenge 8**</span>
+> Why does ipc_send have to loop?
+> Change the system call interface so it doesn't have to.
+> Make sure you can handle multiple environments
+> trying to send to one environment at the same time.

+> <span class="label-warning">**Challenge 9**</span>
+> The prime sieve is only one neat use of message passing
+> between a large number of concurrent programs.
+> Read C. A. R. Hoare, ``Communicating Sequential Processes,''
+> Communications of the ACM 21(8) (August 1978), 666-667,
+> and implement the matrix multiplication example.

+> <span class="label-warning">**Challenge 10**</span>
+> One of the most impressive examples of the power of message passing
+> is Doug McIlroy's power series calculator, described in M. Douglas McIlroy,
+> ``Squinting at Power Series,'' Software--Practice and Experience,
+> 20(7) (July 1990), 661-683.
+> Implement his power series calculator
+> and compute the power series for sin(x+x^3).

+> <span class="label-warning">**Challenge 11**</span>
+> Make JOS's IPC mechanism more efficient
+> by applying some of the techniques from Liedtke's paper,
+> Improving IPC by Kernel Design, or any other tricks you may think of.
+> Feel free to modify the kernel's system call API for this purpose,
+> as long as your code is backwards compatible
+> with what our grading scripts expect.

 **This ends part C.**
 Make sure you pass all of the `make grade` tests and don't forget to write up your answers